Provider claims and safety checks

 - Provider details can change.

-Useful provider wording is specific about product names, status, consultation and safety.
-Vague wording makes future access sound closer than the public evidence supports.
+A reliable provider page is specific about product names, status, consultation and safety.
+Weak pages often rely on momentum words that make future access sound closer than the evidence supports.

 Does it separate UK availability from overseas approval?